-4. LAN RJ-45 Jack
+3. LAN RJ-45 Jack

-With the built-in Ethernet LAN combo, you can make LAN connections without installing PC cards.
+With the built-in Ethernet LAN function, you can make LAN connections without installing PC cards.
 Connection speed is 10/100 Mbps.
-When using the LAN function, wrap your LAN cable around the EMI ferrite suppression box to inhibit electromagnetic interference.

 Right Side Connectors

 1. USB (Universal Serial Bus) Ports

 The Universal Serial Bus (USB) is the latest standard for attaching monitors, input devices, scanners, and other devices to a PC.
 USB devices can be chained together on a single cable.